ZigzagAwaka/SelfSortingStorage/zigzag.SelfSortingStorage/README.md

 ### Reset Button

-Press it to delete everything stored... and reset the Cupboard's memory.
+Press it to delete everything stored... and reset the Cupboard's memory (with an optional host only config).

 ![Preview](https://raw.githubusercontent.com/ZigzagAwaka/SelfSortingStorage/main/Images/SSS_Upgrades2.PNG)